less0/less0.github.io/_posts/2018-9-10-xamarin-forms-ioda.md

 ---
 layout: post
-title:  "Implementing the IODA in Xamarin.Forms - I the basics"
+title:  "Xamarin.Forms with IODA Architecture - Part I: The Basics"
 category: "Software"
 tags: ["architecture", "clean code"]
 draft: true
 ---

 Today I'd like to talk about how I implemented the IODA in a Xamarin.Forms app with Prism.
-The IODA (Integration Operation Data Architecture) is an architecture based on the Integration Operation Segregation Principle, proposed by the german [Clean Code Developer Initiative](http://clean-code-developer.de/) ([🇬🇧](http://clean-code-developer.com/)).
+The IODA (*I*ntegration *O*peration *D*ata *A*pi Architecture) is an architecture based on the Integration Operation Segregation Principle, proposed by the german [Clean Code Developer Initiative](http://clean-code-developer.de/) ([🇬🇧](http://clean-code-developer.com/)).
 In this first post I will explain the basics (briefly) to elaborate how we implemented it in our Xamarin.Forms app in the follow-up posts.

 ### The Integration Operation Segregation Principle (IOSP)